-I want to share with you a list of a very effective Muay Thai combos.
+I want to share with you a list of very effective Muay Thai combos.
 I have listed basic combinations for beginners and more powerful combinations for advanced fighters.

 I have picked them while training and sparring in the UK and in Thailand.
 I want to share with you those that I have found the most useful.